Skip to main content

 Timer Functionality

-• A timer is added to the CPU
+• A hardware timer is connected to the CPU.

-• The timer's frequency is configurable, allowing us to decide how often it triggers
+• The timer’s frequency is configurable, meaning we can control how often it triggers.

-• We modify the meta-program to include a special piece of code at that address — this code runs every time the timer trips.
+• We modify the meta-program to include a special piece of code (the interrupt handler) at that predefined memory address - this code runs every time the timer triggers.

-• Inside that special code, we implement logic to shuffle or switch between processes.
+• Inside this code, we implement the logic to shuffle or switch between processes.

 Interrupt

-• When the timer trips, it interrupts the CPU from whatever it was doing — hence it's called an interrupt
+• When the timer trips, it interrupts the CPU from whatever it was doing.

-• The special code that runs in response is called an interrupt handler, because it handles what happens when the interrupt occurs
+• The special code that runs in response is called an interrupt handler.

 Context Switching